Mammy (1930 film): Box office

 According to Warner Bros records the film earned $789,000 domestically and $158,000 internationally.

 Preservation

 The original Technicolor sequences were found in a Dutch print (a copy of the International Sound Version) which had Dutch titles inserted in several places.
-This print was restored by the UCLA Film and Television Archive, and released on DVD from the Warner Archive Collection, along with its Overture and Exit Music.
+This print was restored by the UCLA Film & Television Archive, and released on DVD from the Warner Archive Collection, along with its Overture and Exit Music.
 Unfortunately, sections of those Technicolor sequences were lost when Dutch titles were inserted, and some of the cuts from color to sepia tinted black and white are not smooth.
 Additionally, two songs are missing from all existing prints that were in the original release: "The Call of the South" and "Knights of the Road".
 They were written by Irving Berlin and sung by Al Jolson.